6 Reasons You Should Spend More Time Alone

 3. Solitude gives you an opportunity to discover yourself and find your own voice.
-When you're a part of a group, you're more likely to go along with what the group is doing or thinking, which isn't always the actions you would take or the decisions you would make if you were on your own.
+When you're part of a group, you're more likely to go along with what the group is doing or thinking, which aren't always the actions you would take or the decisions you would make if you were on your own.

 4. Solitude provides time for you to think deeply.
-Day to day responsibilities and commitments can make your to-do list seem as if it has no end.
+Day-to-day responsibilities and commitments can make your to-do list seem as if it has no end.
 This constant motion prevents you from engaging in deep thought, which inhibits creativity and lessens productivity.

 6. Solitude can enhance the quality of your relationships with others.
 By spending time with yourself and gaining a better understanding of who you are and what you desire in life, you're more likely to make better choices about who you want to be around.
 You also may come to appreciate your relationships more after you've spent some time alone.

 Despite knowing these benefits, it can be a challenge to find time alone in a world that seems to never sleep.
 Here are a few ideas to help you find more time to spend with yourself.

 - Disconnect.
 Set aside some time each day to unplug from all the ways you connect with others.
 Turn off your cell phone.
 Turn off your Internet.
 Turn off your TV.
 If you use your computer to create, such as by writing, then write without all the bells, dings, and beeps that come along with being connected to the Internet.
 You'll be amazed at how much more you can get done when you're not distracted.